eosnetworkfoundation/grant-framework/applications/genereos-testing-libraries.md

 ## Development Status

 This project has not begun development yet and is in the architecting and research phase.
 Please reference our [Pomelo Pitch](https://pomelo.io/grants/sclibraries) for more details around reasoning and justification.
 We will be building off of similar projects in the Ethereum world as explained in previous sections.
-One concern that we currently have is around the C / C++ parser instrumentation library, in our Pomelo pitch, we assumed we could make a workaround similar to what was achieved with previous Ethereum libraries - however - it might be a more difficult task than was anticipated and therefore could cause a roadblock for milestone 2 & 3.

 ## Development Roadmap

 ### Overview

-- **Total Estimated Duration:** Duration of the whole project is 3 months effort and total delivery time of 6 months which includes testing and documentation.
-This is based on the assumption of building a workaround for the C / C++ parser instrumentation library - refer to deliverable 1 milestone 2.
+- **Total Estimated Duration:** Duration of the whole project is 1 month effort and total delivery time of 2 months which includes testing and documentation.

-- **Full-Time Equivalent (FTE):**  4.3
+- **Full-Time Equivalent (FTE):**  4
-- **Total Costs:** $135000 USD, payment can be made in EOS.
-Note, that the total amount raised in the Pomelo proposal will be deducted from the final milestone payment - currently ~$20,000 USD.
+- **Total Costs:** $40500 USD, payment can be made in EOS.
+Note, that the total amount raised in the Pomelo proposal will be deducted from the final milestone payment - currently ~$7,000 USD.

-### Milestone 1 — Unit-test library
+### Milestone 1 — Smart Contract Testing library

 - **Estimated duration:** 1 month effort and 2 months total delivery duration including testing and documentation
 - **FTE:**  4